-- 1. Either call for assistance to provide First Aid or direct the patron to the Lifegaurd who is not on stand. - 2.
-Clear the pool and provide First Aid treatment to the patron.
-First Aid kits are located next to the lifeguard stand or in the guard shack.
-NOTE: Any first aid or medical treatments should be documented on an incident report form AND reported to a Supervisors for logging the event.
+- 1. Either call for assistance to provide First Aid or direct the patron to the Lifeguard who is not on stand. - 2.
+If alone, clear the pool and provide First Aid treatment to the patron.
+First Aid kits are located next to the lifeguard stand.

+NOTE: Any first aid or medical treatments should be documented on an incident report form AND reported to a supervisor for logging the event.